anniewu1214/SICP/README.md

-# SICP_exercises
+# SICP_exercise
-Structure and Interpretation of Computer Programs
+Exercise solutions and (important) examples of SICP(Structure and Interpretation of Computer Programs).